1954 Giro d'Italia: Classification leadership

 The mountains classification awarded all awarded three points to the first rider and one point to the second rider to cross the summit of a categorized climb.
 There was no leader's jersey awarded for this classification.
 The winner received 10,000 francs.
-Although no jersey was awarded, there was also a classification for the teams, in which the teams were awarded points for their rider's performance during the stages in the intermediate sprints.

-In the gran premio traguardi volanti or intermediate sprint classification points were awarded at designated sprint locations throughout each stage's route and at the stage finishes.
-In total there were 64 designated sprint points throughout the race.
+In the gran premio traguardi volanti or intermediate sprint classification points were awarded at designated sprint locations throughout each stage's route and at the stage finishes.In total there were 64 designated sprint points throughout the race.
 Points were awarded to the first three riders to pass through the assigned point: first received five points, second received three points, and third received one point.
 The winner of each sprint will receive 650 francs, while the overall classification winner received 81,000 francs.
 The leader of this classification wore a white jersey.

+Although no jersey was awarded, there was also a classification for the teams, which was calculated as the total points earned per team in the intermediate sprints classification.